 Some think that Alex Ross is not a good comic book illustrator because he simply copies photographs.
 The truth is, all good artists use photo reference, and it is a critical part of creating fantastic illustrations.
 In addition, Alex Ross does not copy his illustrations exactly from photo reference, although at times it may seem like it.
 But once you see his work in Kingdom Come, you will see where the appeal comes from.
-His work is so amazing, you will swear that super heroes could be real.
+His work is so amazing, you will swear that superheroes could be real.

-Alex Ross’ methods are demonstrated in Mythology.
+Alex Ross’ methods are demonstrated in the book Mythology. (affiliate link)

 Although not as popular as some of the other comic book illustrators mentioned in this article, Terry Moore is an absolute master of two things: facial expressions and the female form.
 This can be seen in his hit series Strangers In Paradise, where one of the main characters is slightly rubenesque, and another has more of a boyish figure.
 Taking a gander at his drawings are a real treat.

 Terry Moore, an acclaimed comic book artist, has made a significant impact in the world of visual storytelling with his unique illustration style and captivating narratives.
 Over the course of his career, he has worked on several well-known titles, such as Strangers in Paradise and Rachel Rising, contributing to the success of these series.
 Moore’s comic illustrations are noteworthy for their deeper emotional depth, intricate details, and the ability to immerse readers into the world he has created.
 As a result of these qualities, his artwork has left a lasting impression and served as an inspiration for countless people interested in the realm of comic art.